Revealed: 13 properties council might sell to fund $306m civic project

 Their estimated values were kept confidential as it could “disadvantage negotiations”.

-Commissioner Bill Walsey questioned why a public car park at 134 Greerton Rd was being considered as surplus.
+Commissioner Bill Wasley questioned why a public car park at 134 Greerton Rd was being considered as surplus.

 “It’s a pretty popular car park and I’m not sure why as council we would be intending to sell that.”